hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_photograph_of_the_northern_lights_with_the_green_a_a8339eff-839e-4ed8-818b-ab5ea74ca596-0_2.content.md

 ## Contact Us

 If you have any questions or comments about our Northern Lights background, please don't hesitate to contact us.
-You can reach us at [email protected] or by filling out the form on our [contact page](#).
+You can reach us at me@pavolhejny.com or by filling out the form on our [contact page](#).
 We look forward to hearing from you!

 <!--